Getting Started

 • X-Plane 12 installed on your system

-• Linux (Debian/Ubuntu, Fedora/RHEL, or Arch Linux)
+• Linux (Debian/Ubuntu, Fedora/RHEL, or Arch Linux) with FUSE support

 • At least 2GB free RAM for the memory cache